TTC (TTC) Price Down 7.8% Over Last Week

 According to CryptoCompare, “The TTC blockchain platform (TTC Platform) is a complete blockchain solution that aims to offer improved performance, scalability, and security.
 Multi-tier Byzantine Fault Tolerant-Delegated Proof of Stake (BFTDPoS), an optimized consensus mechanism, ensures high transaction speed.
 A master/slave network combination provides high security and scalability.
 The TTC Coin facilitates asset transactions, the deployment of smart contracts, and the purchase of resources in addition to other functions.
 TTC Connect, a universal wallet, bridges the gap between users and TTC.
 Users can exchange TTC Coins with other tokens on the TTC Decentralized Exchange (TTC DEX), as well as conduct payments with TTC Pay, an independent payment solution based on the TTC Platform. “

-TTC can be traded on these cryptocurrency exchanges: Bibox, Bittrex, BitForex, Upbit and IDEX.
-It is usually not currently possible to buy alternative cryptocurrencies such as TTC directly using US dollars.
-Investors seeking to trade TTC should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+TTC can be traded on these cryptocurrency exchanges: IDEX, BitForex, Bittrex, Bibox and Upbit.
+It is usually not presently possible to buy alternative cryptocurrencies such as TTC directly using U.S. dollars.
+Investors seeking to acquire TTC should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy TTC using one of the aforementioned exchanges.

 Receive News & Updates for TTC Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TTC and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.